 Still, the situation was far worse than he had anticipated.
 The sailor had a fever and a blood-soaked bandage on his right leg, and when Caldwell removed it he found an acute infection.
 Later, on the hour-and-a-half return trip to Palmyra, the sailor stopped breathing twice.
 “He looked like he was dead,” said Caldwell.
 “We had to roll him over and drain his air passages to revive him.”

 Back on Palmyra, Caldwell worked with atoll staff to stabilize the sailor, who was evacuated on an emergency Coast Guard C-130 flight to Honolulu that afternoon.
 After he recovered, he returned to his family on the mainland.

 Mark Tercek, president of The Nature Conservancy, sent Caldwell a letter of commendation for his role in the rescue.
 The recognition was well deserved, but Caldwell wanted to share it.
 “I was the primary responder,” he said, “but what was impressive was the response of the entire Palmyra community.
 Everyone from the Coast Guard to the U.S. Fish and Wildlife Service to the atoll staff and researchers made a huge effort to save this individual.
 That, to me, was truly inspiring.”

 Another letter came from the sailor’s wife, who profoundly thanked everyone involved and noted, “Without you…we would not be having a holiday season this year.”

-As it turned out, the wife also helped save her husband’s life.
-As he was leaving on his trip—walking out the front door—she gave him a personal EPIRB, or Emergency Position Indicating Radio Beacon.
+As it turned out, the wife had also helped save her husband’s life.
+As he was walking out the front door on his trip, she gave him a personal EPIRB, or Emergency Position Indicating Radio Beacon.

 "It was that instrument that allowed him to send the distress signal that led to his recovery," said Caldwell.